jonathan1055/rules/d7-tests/README.txt

 present in Drupal 7 but have not yet been ported to Drupal 8.

-The tests are split into five separate files, each containing one class, because that is more managable than one huge file.
+The tests are split into five separate files, each containing one class, because that is more manageable than one huge file.

 Any functions in these tests that have a Drupal 8 equivalent may removed.
 If you find something that needs to be removed please open an issue as a "task"